WebDevStudios/WDS-Simple-Page-Builder/README.md

 `<?php do_action( 'wds_page_builder_load_parts' ); ?>`

 This will take care of loading the correct template parts in the order you specified.
+You can also specify a specific saved layout by passing the layout name to the `do_action` as a second parameter, like this:

+`<?php do_action( 'wds_page_builder_load_parts', 'my-saved-layout' ); ?>`

+**Note:** With saved layouts, the name you pass to the do_action must match *exactly* the way it is saved on the options page.
+So, if your layout was instead named "my saved layout", you would need to pass it to the `do_action` with the spaces intact.

-## Page vs Global Parts
+## Page vs Global Parts vs Saved Layouts

 The page builder will, by default, use the template parts that were set on the page when you set them on the Edit page screen.
 However, if no template parts were defined on the individual page, you can also set Global Template Parts that will load on all pages that don't have their own, individual template parts defined.

 You can leave the Global setting to "- No Template Parts -" to not define any global template parts if individual page-specific template parts weren't set.

+Saved layouts are used when there is no layout set for that page (or post) with Global layouts used as a generic fallback.
+You can set a saved layout to be the default layout for all posts of a type *or* you can call them specifically when you add the `do_action` to your theme template files.

 ## Screenshots